platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 Enabling you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} console.

 {{< note >}}
-Please make sure you that you have already completed the following steps before adding [Github integration](integrations/source/github.md):
+Please make sure you that you have already completed the following steps before adding a [Github integration](integrations/source/github.md):

 1. Create a Git repository in your own organization following the relevant [Github repository creation guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 2. Create a [Github integration](integrations/source/github.md).